-1. SITE NAME AND LOCATION Site Name or Project Name: Vincent Dowling, Jr. site Town(s): Niantic, Town of East Lyme Street Address or Location Description: 295 Old Black Point Road Size in acres, or site dimensions: 2 Acres Latitude and longitude of the center of the site in decimal degrees (e.g., 41.23456 -71.68574): Latitude: 41° 17' 10" N Longitude: 72° 12' 16" W Method of coordinate determination (check one): ☐ GPS ☐ Photo interpolation using CTECO map viewer ☒ Other (specify): Google Earth 2a.
+1. SITE NAME AND LOCATION Site Name or Project Name: Stone Property Town(s): Niantic, Town of East Lyme Street Address or Location Description: 297 Old Black Point Road Size in acres, or site dimensions: 2.35 Acres Latitude and longitude of the center of the site in decimal degrees (e.g., 41.23456 -71.68574): Latitude: 41° 17' 13.45" N Longitude: 72° 12' 15.07" W Method of coordinate determination (check one): ☐ GPS ☐ Photo interpolation using CTECO map viewer ☐ Other (specify): Google Earth 2a.
 Describe the current land use and land cover of the site.
 The site is classified as residential.
 The site is a stone armored bluff fronting on Long Island Sound.
 The bluff face is covered with stone of 3 foot to 6 foot diameter.
 The beach is covered with stone of 1 foot to 6 foot diameter. b.
-Check all that apply and enter the size in acres or % of area in the space after each checked category. ☐ Industrial/Commercial ☐ Residential 90% ☐ Forest ☐ Wetland ☐ Field/grassland ☐ Agricultural ☐ ☐ Water ☐ Utility Right-of-way ☐ Transportation Right-of-way ☐ Other (specify): 10% armored bluff Part IV: Project Information PROJECT TYPE: Choose Project Type: Dock/Pier, Seawall, Bulkhead construction/Maint., If other describe: deck 2.
-Is the subject activity limited to the maintenance, repair, or improvement of an existing structure within the existing footprint?
-Yes No If yes, explain.
-Construct a new pile supported deck on the existing stone revetment armored bank landward of the High Tide Line and Coastal Jurisdiction line.
+Check all that apply and enter the size in acres or % of area in the space after each checked category. ☐ Industrial/Commercial ☐ Residential 90% ☐ Forest ☐ Wetland ☐ Field/grassland ☐ Agricultural ☐ Water ☐ Utility Right-of-way ☐ Transportation Right-of-way ☐ Other (specify): 10% armored bluff Part IV: Project Information 1.
+PROJECT TYPE: Choose Project Type: Dock/Pier, Seawall, Bulkhead construction/Maint., If other describe: New Deck Is the subject activity limited to the maintenance, repair, or improvement of an existing structure within the existing footprint? ☐ Yes ☒ No If yes, explain.
+Construct a new pile supported deck on the existing stone beach and revetment armored bank landward of the High Tide Line and Coastal Jurisdiction line.

-Pa Part IV: Project Information (continued)
+Part IV: Project Information (continued)

 3. Give a detailed description of the activity which is the subject of this request and describe the methods and equipment that will be used.
 Include a description of steps that will be taken to minimize impacts to any known listed species.

-Mr. Dowling would like to construct a deck for passive recreational enjoyment of the water's edge at the toe of the bluff which is otherwise inaccessable because of the armor stone cover on the face of the bluff.
-The work will be to construct an 8 foot wide by 24 foot long wood or steel pile supported, steel framed wood deck with safey railing and access stairway from the top of the bluff.
-All work will be on dry land, a rocky beach landward of the Coastal Jurisdiction line and the High Tide Line.
+Mr. Stone would like to construct a deck for passive recreational enjoyment of the water's edge at the toe of the bluff which is otherwise inaccessable because of the armor stone cover on the face of the bluff.
+The work will be to construct a 14 foot wide by 35 foot long steel pile and steel frame supported wood deck with safety railing and access stairway from the top of the bluff.
+All work will be on dry land above a rocky beach landward of the Coastal Jurisdiction line and the High Tide Line.
 Piles will be driven into the stone foreshore and revetment, or pinned to rocks of adequate size in the revetment.
-Concrete columns can also be set on large boulders to provide support for the deck.
+Concrete columns or pedastals can also be set on large boulders to provide support for the deck.

-M The state of the

 4. If this is a renewal or extension of an existing Safe Harbor request with modifications, explain what about the project has changed.

-a a
+This project is not a Safe Harbor Request.
 5. Provide a contact for questions about the project details if different from Part II primary contact.

-Name:

-Phone:

-E-mail:
+Name: Phone: E-mail: